 Usk Reservoir Walk.
 Take the same single track mountain road that you took for the Lady of the Lake walk, turning off left of the A4067 at Tafan Y Garreg pub, and heading for a few miles over the mountain, over two cattle grids, until you get to a T junction where you turn left along more single track lanes in turn opening out into a small valley.
 After a couple of miles, look out for a sign off to the right, to 'Usk Reservoir'.
 Park anywhere near the reservoir's dam, then walk across the dam, and head off on foot, anti-clockwise around the reservoir.

 You can get a copy of the Usk Reservoir Walk guide from reception as there are some wrong turns that could hinder you doing the circle.
-Armed with the directions you will be fine, and even without the directions anyone with a good sense of direction and an eye on the reservoir, keeping the water in sight as much as possible to your left, will tend to find their way around it.
+Armed with the directions you will be fine, and even without the directions anyone with a good sense of direction and an eye on the reservoir, keeping the water in sight as much as possible to your left, will tend to find their way anticlockwise around it.
 Eventually you come out a little further along one of the lanes (if you go anticlockwise) that you first drove along, so will find your car as you follow the road signs back to the reservoir and the dam.

 If you have time to spare, rather than hurry back, take some more unexplored lanes past the reservoir instead of retracing your steps.
-Eventually you will find your way to Trecastle, which has some tea rooms, a stove shop, and a couple of 'junky' antique shops where you might pick up a rustic bargain.
+Eventually you will find your way to Trecastle, which has some tea rooms, a stove shop and a couple of 'junky' antique shops where you might pick up a rustic bargain.
 It also has (or had) a tea shop.
 They close around 5pm, so you need to time things to get there by 4-ish at the lastest to allow an hour for browsing.
 If the shops are closed, the pub will be open.
 Trecastle used to have loads of pubs, some 30 or so apparently, quite remarkable given how small a place it is.
 Now the only pub I notice here is the Castle Coaching Inn, which is worth popping in to if you have time for a pint, or a bite to eat.

-The pub is conveniently on the lane that takes you over the winding mountain pass, back to the castle.
-Warning: Be sure to take the first important (unmarked) left turn that goes over the mountain or you will end up very lost on some endless windy mountain roads that go nowhere useful - known as 'the Black Mountains'.
+The pub is conveniently located on the lane that takes you over the winding mountain pass, back to the castle.
+Warning: Be sure to take the first important (unmarked) left turn that goes over the mountain or you will end up very lost on some endless windy mountain roads that go nowhere useful, known as 'the Black Mountains'.
 If you pass the turn and end up in the same valley you encountered on the way out, with Usk Reservoir signed to your right, you'll know you have missed the earlier left turn back to the Castle and so will have to turn around.

 Hopefully you'll chance across it after you cross the bridge, leaving the Penycae Inn behind you, and before you get to the curvy part of the lane going past the small church.
 Well worth popping into for a decent table, chest of drawers, wardrobe, chest, or bedside table etc.

 Near to the farm there is an animal sanctuary, mainly monkeys, a minor zoo.
 So if you like small zoos, then pop along to the monkey sanctuary, five minutes up the lane from the farm.
+There is also a fairly substantial zoo area developing behind the Penycae Inn, as the owner there has a love of animals.

 If you have time and fancy doing another interesting walk, go towards Glynneath and visit the Ystradfelte Waterfalls.